AndreRH/hangover/README.md

 Warhammer 40k: Dawn of War starts a fresh game at around 30 fps but slows to a crawl as soon as a few units are built.

-### 6) 32 bit guest support
+### 7) 32 bit guest support
 The host Wine is always built as a 64 bit application.
 Hangover handles 32 bit applications by translating structures passed between the application and Wine.
-The code doing this is hand written because the thunks have to understand in which situation a pointer is valid and in which situation it could point to a random address and should be ignored, and how to handle writes to resulting structures in case of errors etc. The LLP64 model of Windows keeps most structures compatible between 32 and 64 bit, but translating is still a big effort.
+The LLP64 model of Windows keeps most structures compatible between 32 and 64 bit, but translating is still a big effort.

 The address space is limited to 4 GB by reserving every address below 4 GB, then calling mmap to reserve remaining space until we run out of free address space and then freeing up the bottom 4 GB